QCongDoris/QCongDoris.github.io/_pages/about.md

   - /about/
 ---

 Hi all!
-Welcome to my homepage.
+My name is Qing, Cong (丛晴 in Chinese), and one may also call me Doris.
+Welcome to my homepage!

 I am currently a research assistant in [the Department of Statistics](https://www.sta.cuhk.edu.hk/), [The Chinese University of Hong Kong(CUHK)](https://www.cuhk.edu.hk/) under the supervision of [Professor Hoi Ying Wong](https://www.sta.cuhk.edu.hk/peoples/hywong/).
 While my interests are diverse, I am fascinated by statistical machine learning in financial trading.
 I am currently working on the interpretations and evaluations of classical black-box models.